flatrocks/cookbook-restartwatch/README.md

-# logwatch_restart Cookbook
+# logwatch_restart

-Adds a logwatch service to indicate if a system reboot is required as the result of an update installed by unattended-upgrade.
+The logwatch_restart Chef cookbook includes a default recipe to add a logwatch service that will indicate if a system reboot is required as the result of an update installed by unattended-upgrade.

 The service ignores logwatch detail level and range.